-Item No Item Operation 1 Intake flow path Daily.
-Check for obstructions inside the intake.
-Remove the inspection cover and check around the impeller and intake screen for obstructions and debris.
-Remove any debris.
-Refer to Section 2.9 Blockages (Debris in the Jet Unit).
+Item No Item Operation 1 Intake flow path Daily; Check for blockages inside intake.
+Remove inspection cover and check around the impeller and intake screen for obstructions and debris.
+Refer to Section 2.9"Blockages (Debris in the jet unit).
 2 Thrust bearing.
-Every 30 hours.
+Every 30 Hours.
 (Or monthly if not run for 30 hours).
-Grease with a good quality lithium based ball bearing grease every 30 hours running.Refer: Drawing 85018 Recommendations for Lubricants and Oils Sht1

-DO NOT OVER GREASE Use only 20ml grease

-Normal operating temperature is 50 - 55 °C (120 - 130 °F) but the bearing can operate up to 120 °C satisfactorily, noting that most of the heat is generated by the seals.
+Grease with a good quality lithium based ball bearing grease every 30 hours running.Refer: Drawing 85018 Recommenda- tions for Lubricants and Oils Sht1 DO NOT OVER GREASE Use only 20ml grease Normal operating temperature is 50 - 55 °C (120 - 130 °F) but the bearing can operate up to 120 °C satisfactorily, noting that most of the heat is generated by the seals.
 A faulty bearing will be indicated by noise and vibration rather than temperature.

-3 Marine water bearing

-This is a water lubricated bearing and does not require attention.

-Do not run the waterjet out of the water as this will damage the bearing and waterseal.

-4 Waterseal

-Daily.
-Check for water leaks daily.

-Visually check for water dripping from under the bearing housing.
-If water is found, the waterseal is defective and should be replaced.
-The Waterseal should only be replaced if it is leaking, or there is insufficient material left to last to the next complete jet unit inspection.
+3 Marine water bear- ing This is a water lubricated marine bearing and requires no atten- tion.
+Do not run the jet unit out of water as this will damage the bearing and water seal.
+(Unless fitted with a dry run kit.
+Refer to Section 3.8"Description of the Dry Run System (Optional Extra).
+4 Water seal Daily ; Check for water leaks around the bearing housing drain hole.
+Visually check for water dripping from under the bearing hous- ing, If water is found, the water seal is defective and should be replaced.
+If the bearing housing is to be removed, visually check the water seal for wear and replace if there is insufficient material to last to the next inspection.
+The water seal should not be removed unless it is going to be replaced.
+The water seal need only be replaced if it is leaking or there is insufficient material to last to the next inspection.